California State University, Sacramento

 tk

-Fatima Miranda Chavez, a Sac State graduate student who is participating in an intership at Professor Thomas Ambrosi’s UC Davis Health lab, analyzes samples as part of a project studying the potential of stem cells in treating bone-related conditions.
+Fatima Miranda Chavez, a Sac State graduate student who is participating in an internship at Professor Thomas Ambrosi’s UC Davis Health lab, analyzes samples as part of a project studying the potential of stem cells in treating bone-related conditions.
 (Sacramento State/Andrea Price)

 Participating students are not only outstanding scholars, but have also demonstrated passion and perseverance, Mulligan said.